Murders of Joel and Lisa Guy: Welfare check

 At first, Knox County officers Steven Ballard and Jeremy McCord and others found a seemingly empty house on Goldenview Lane.
 The property was for sale, yet there was no real-estate lock on the front door.
 They soon discovered the back door doorknob had been removed and installed on the front door.
 Through the front door, they could see groceries on the floor, including perishable items such as bacon, sausage and ice cream.
 Through the hole left by the missing back doorknob, they could sense heat and a strange smell emanating from the house, and from another angle, they could see the groceries.
 An officer used a garage door opener in one of the Guys' cars to gain access to the house.

 They first discovered a table with the Guys' wallets and a sledgehammer on top, and then another with long guns.
 Downstairs, the stove was on and the contents of a pot were boiling.
 At the bottom of the stairs were the grocery items seen earlier.
 They ascended the stairs, hearing an intermittently barking dog.
 They looked down a hallway, saw Joel Guy Sr.'s severed hands on the floor, and discovered the dismembered corpses in solution in a bathroom.

-Among other items investigators found upstairs were sewer line cleaner, a bag of baking soda, Liquid Fire brand drain cleaner, hydrochloric acid, drain opener, lye, hydrogen peroxide, bleach and a bleach sprayer.
-Investigators also discovered a note in an open suitcase with the name and Louisiana address of an Ace Hardware store, along with a notation about sewer line cleaner.
+Among other items investigators found at the home were sewer line cleaner, a bag of baking soda, drain opener, a bottle of muriatic acid, lye, hydrogen peroxide, several bottles of bleach, a spray bottle, a pair of gloves and trash bags.
+Investigators also discovered a note in an open suitcase with the name and an address of a Louisiana Ace Hardware store, along with a notation about sewer line cleaner.

-The toxins required bio-hazard equipment for removal by the KCSO Hazmat Team.
+The toxins required bio-hazard equipment for removal by the Knox County Sheriff's Office Hazmat Team.
 Due to the volume of evidence found, KCSO's Forensics Unit worked throughout Monday night and into the following day processing the crime scene.

 Apprehension of suspect

-The FBI, Knox County Sheriff's Office and East Baton Rouge Sheriff's Office placed Guy Jr. under surveillance for a few days and apprehended him on Tuesday the 29th as he was entering his 2006 Hyundai Sonata in the Nicholson Drive apartment complex parking lot in Baton Rouge.
+The FBI, Knox County Sheriff's Office and East Baton Rouge Sheriff's Office placed Guy Jr. under surveillance for a few days and apprehended him on November 29 as he was entering his 2006 Hyundai Sonata in the Nicholson Drive apartment complex parking lot in Baton Rouge.

 A meat grinder was discovered in the trunk of Guy Jr.'s car.

 Trial

 Guy Jr. pled not guilty, yet filed a motion that he be given the death penalty if convicted.
 Guy Jr.'s defense counsel, John Halstead and Jonathan Harwell, presented no evidence on his behalf.
 The prosecution was led by Leslie Nassios and Hector Sanchez.

 The trial took four days.
 Guy Jr. was found guilty and sentenced to life in prison.
 He was also convicted of abuse of a corpse.

+In 2023, an appeal to overturn the sentence of Guy Jr. was denied.

-Joel Michael Guy Jr is currently incarcerated at the Northwest Correctional Complex in Tiptonville, Tennessee.
+Joel Michael Guy Jr. is currently incarcerated at the Northwest Correctional Complex in Tiptonville, Tennessee.